In one big list:

 - Crowning Moment of Funny - people have differing opinions on which one, depending on what they saw.
 For some friends, it's one guy's question "Where are those worms going?!" and my deadpan reply "Fishing." when people suddenly walked out of the room at a friend's 18th birthday.

 - Drunken Song - sooner or later one of my friends is gonna bring this up when we're drinking and we'll launch into one of the lyrical parodies I wrote in high school.
-Either a song about Supermutants' stupidity based on "The Nomad", the one about my friend's dislike of parties based on "Chop Suey" (although it's difficult to sing even when sober!), or the one about Blood Bowl based on Die Arzte's "Manner Sind Schweine".
+Either a Word Salad song based on "Smells Like Teen Spirit", the one about my friend's dislike of parties based on "Chop Suey" (although it's difficult to sing even when sober!), or the one about Blood Bowl based on Die Arzte's "Manner Sind Schweine".
 Or one of the other ones.

 - The Ernest - ah, the "girl" who got my former boss fooled?
 He couldn't figure it out until the rest of people told him.
 After a year.
 When I quit.
 Some people didn't catch it after SIX YEARS.
 Or was it eight?